-Christchurch Hospital is the major tertiary centre for the South Island and in 2013 the Minister of Health approved a redevelopment programme of unprecedented scale.
-Upwards of $650M will be invested on the two sites of Christchurch and Burwood, which will grow as centres of excellence for hospital services as part of an integrated health system.
-Specific capital projects will include a new Acute Services Building on the Christchurch Hospital site, a huge construction project for New Zealand’s health sector.
-When finished, the new facility will boast additional operating theatres, inpatient beds, purpose-designed space for children, an expanded intensive care unit, an emergency department and roof-top helipad.
+Christchurch Hospital is the major tertiary centre for the South Island.
+Currently underway is a redevelopment programme of unprecedented scale for New Zealand’s health sector.
+Significant recent investment in both Christchurch and Burwood sites will enable growth as centres of excellence for hospital services as part of the integrated health system.
+The purpose built Outpatients facility located at the Te Papa Hauora Health Precinct directly opposite Christchurch Hospital was completed in 2018.
+The new Acute Services Building on the Christchurch Hospital site is near completion, boasting additional operating theatres, inpatient beds, purpose-designed spaces for children, an expanded intensive care unit, emergency department and roof-top helipad.

 Canterbury District Health Board has extensive responsibilities for workforce development, training and professional development across a range of registered health professional groups and other health workers.
 Canterbury District Health Board has strategic relationships and provides students from a variety of tertiary education providers including the University of Otago, Ara and the University of Canterbury with educational opportunities in a clinical setting.